The dynamic evolution of swelling in nickel concentrated solid solution alloys through in situ property monitoring: Conclusions

 \section{Conclusions}

 In summary, rapidly-developing \emph{in~situ} laser-based methods allow unprecedented access to the dynamic evolution of bulk materials under extreme irradiation conditions.
 The thermophysical properties measured using TGS during ion irradiation capture the integrated effects of microstructure and defect evolution across length scales.
 Experiments carried out here on a series of Ni-based CSAs demonstrate a characteristic stiffening-to-softening transition when small-scale interstitial-type defects and loops generated at the early stages of irradiation become dominated by vacancy-type clusters and large voids, indicating a transition into a free swelling regime.
 Interstitial-type defect buildup in binary NiFe is sufficient to dominate the elastic response to high doses where post-irradiation STEM confirms voids have formed, while nanoscale vacancy cluster formation in ternary NiCoCr leads to a significant reduction in the measured acoustic wave velocity.
 Thermal transport properties are minimally affected under these conditions for alloys with low phonon contributions to thermal conductivity, Ni and NiFe, with clear thermal performance degradation observed in NiFeCoCrMn where approximately half of the total conductivity is contributed by the lattice.
 While the lattice contribution to conductivity of the subset of Ni-CSAs studied here increases with increasing chemical complexity, this is not generally true across materials in this class, requiring foreknowledge of thermal carrier partitioning to be able to predict radiation performance.
 Given both the non-homogeneous distribution of lattice damage from high-energy ions and the non-homogeneous elastic and thermal sampling imposed through TGS property evaluation, a careful consideration of all relevant length scales must be made when designing \emph{in~situ} experiments.
-Future work should be aimed at making quantitative correlations to determine the representative dose sampled by the imposed thermoelastic excitation.
-With sensitivity to defects on the smallest scales in bulk materials, these emerging types \emph{in~situ} experiments are poised to be provide unique insight into material dynamics under extremes.
+With sensitivity to defects on the smallest scales in bulk materials, these emerging types \emph{in~situ} experiments are poised to be provide unique, length-scale-integrated insight into material dynamics under extremes.